18F/before-you-ship/_pages/infrastructure/sandbox.md

 parent: Infrastructure
 ---

-Sandbox accounts - both cloud.gov and AWS - are available to all TTF staff for non-production use.
+Sandbox accounts - both cloud.gov and AWS - are available to all 18F staff for non-production use.
 Things to bear in mind about sandbox accounts:

 - Sandbox accounts should be used for testing and demonstration purposes.
 Nobody outside the federal government should be given access details for systems running in the sandbox unless authentication is in place.
 Exposing systems to the public without authentication requires an [ATO](../../ato/).
-- Sandbox accounts _must_ be used when you are sending internet traffic to a non-production system: tools such as ngrok and localtunnel are strictly forbidden since they can enable your machine to be compromised.
+- Sandbox accounts _must_ be used when you are sending internet traffic to a non-production system: tools such as `ngrok` and `localtunnel` are strictly forbidden since they can allow your laptop to be compromised.
 - No sensitive or [personally identifiable information](../../security/pii) should be stored in sandbox accounts.
-- Any system that is publicly routable for more than one day must have a robots.txt configuration that prevents indexing by search engines.
+- Any system that becomes publicly routable (ex: for testing) must have a a [robots.txt configuration](http://www.robotstxt.org/faq/prevent.html) that prevents indexing by all search engine robots.

 ## Cloud.gov sandbox accounts ##

 Information on cloud.gov sandboxes is available in the [Getting Started section of the cloud.gov documentation](https://docs.cloud.gov/getting-started/accounts/).

 ## AWS sandbox accounts

-Anybody in TTS can get an AWS sandbox account.
+Anybody in 18F can get an AWS sandbox account.
 Sandbox users have `power user` access, which means they have full privileges to all AWS services except Identity and Access Management (IAM).

-Everything in the sandbox accounts gets deleted once a week, at 11pm Eastern time on Sunday night.
-A notification email gets sent out at 11pm Eastern time on Thursday night detailing the resources that will be deleted: all sandbox users should [subscribe to receive this email](https://groups.google.com/a/gsa.gov/forum/#!forum/chandika-updates).
+Everything in the sandbox accounts gets deleted once a week, at 11pm Eastern Time on Sunday night.
+A notification email gets sent out at 11pm Eastern Time on Thursday night detailing the resources that will be deleted: all sandbox users should [subscribe to receive this email](https://groups.google.com/a/gsa.gov/forum/#!forum/chandika-updates).

 You can however protect resources from deletion by following two